freewind/idea-plugin-jump-faster/README.md

 - `ctrl + option + up`: Jump to previous line, skip lines not contain any word
 - `ctrl + option + down`: Jump to next line, skip lines not contain any word

-If the keyshorts are not working, please set them manually for now (I'll fix this)
+If the keyshorts are not working, please set them manually.

 For now, you can just clone the plugin and build it manually, I will publish it to IDEA plugin site soon.